You want smart political talk without the meltdowns?

 And then he said he's interested in evidence, but it doesn't appear that the investigative agencies have it.

-They said in in paragraph three.
+They said in paragraph three.

-And that's that's viewed as news today.
+And that's viewed as news today.

 I've never been to a White House correspondence dinner in my entire career.

-I refuse you know why?
+I refuse, you know why?

 Because I don't like those people.